bluelight773/Kaggle_Yelp_Photo_Top10_Solution/README.md

 # Kaggle_Yelp_Photo_Top10_Solution
-Includes code used by a top-10 solution in Kaggle's Yelp Restaurant Photo Classification competition: https://www.kaggle.com/c/yelp-restaurant-photo-classification
+A top-10 solution in Kaggle's Yelp Restaurant Photo Classification competition: https://www.kaggle.com/c/yelp-restaurant-photo-classification

+The solution is a 3-step process:
+- Step 1 is to extract deep-learning features for images
+- Step 2 is to compute the business features based on their corresponding images' deep-learning features
+- Step 3 is to build a classifier and make label predictions for businesses